Reviews You Can Rely On

 Print Quality

-For these printers, we did a few benchmark tests designed just for resin printers, a model of the Eiffel Tower, a spiral tower with stairs, a hollow statue, some small figurines, a skull, and an icebreaker ship, as well as a few other models to compare performance.
+The Mono did exceptionally well in our benchmark tests, including a model of the Eiffel Tower, a spiral tower with stairs, a hollow statue, some small figurines, a skull, and an icebreaker ship.

 anycubic photon mono - this printer managed exceptionally detailed models.